-1. Preamble 1

-2. Assessment Criteria 2

-2.1 Academic Qualifications 2

-2.2 Weighting of Roles and Responsibilities

-2.3 Assessment of Collaborative Work and Collegial Endeavour 3

-2.4 Assessment of the Teaching Role

-2.4.1 Teaching Dossiers - Bipartite and Tripartite Positions

-2.4.2 Metrics for the Assessment of Teaching - Bipartite and Tripartite Positions

-2.4.3 Levels of Performance for Teaching - Tripartite and Bipartite Positions

-2.5 Assessment of Scholarship 8

-2.5.1 Research Dossiers - Tripartite Positions

-2.5.2 Metrics for the Assessment of Scholarship - Tripartite Positions

-2.5.3 Levels of Performance for Scholarship - Tripartite Positions

-2.6 Assessment of Service

-2.6.1 Service Dossiers - Bipartite and Tripartite Positions

-2.6.2 Metrics for the Assessment of Service - Bipartite and Tripartite Positions

-~ 2.6.3 Levels of Performance for Service - Bipartite and Tripartite Positions

-3. Specific Appointment Criteria

-3.1 Tripartite Faculty

-3.1.1 Appointment as an Assistant Professor

-3.1.2 Appointment at Higher Ranks

-3.2 Appointment Criteria for Bipartite Faculty 15

-3.2.1 Appointment as an Assistant Teaching Professor

-4 3.2.2 Appointment at Higher Ranks

-4. Specific Tenure Criteria.

-4.1 Tripartite Faculty

-4.1.1 Pre-Tenure Review when Initially Appointed as an Assistant Professor

-4.1.2 Attaining Tenure when Initially Appointed as an Assistant Professor

-4.1.3 Attaining Tenure when Initially Appointed at Higher Rank

-4.2.1 Pre-Tenure Review when Initially Appointed as an Assistant Teaching Professor

-4.2.1 Attaining Tenure when Initially Appointed as an Assistant Teaching Professor

-4.2.3 Attaining Tenure when Initially Appointed as an Assistant Teaching Professor

-5 Specific Promotion Criteria.

-5. 5.1 Tripartite Positions

-5.1.1.
-Promotion to Associate Professor

-5.1.2.
-Promotion to Professor

-5.2 Bipartite Positions

-5.2.1 Promotion to Associate Teaching Professor

-5.2.1 Promotion to Teaching Professor

-6 Appendices

-υ.
-6.1 Collective Agreement Articles Relevant to Tenure and Promotion

-6.2 References

-20
+1. Preamble 1 2.
+Assessment Criteria 2 2.1 Academic Qualifications 2 2.2 Weighting of Roles and Responsibilities 2 2.3 Assessment of Collaborative Work and Collegial Endeavour 3 2.4 Assessment of the Teaching Role 2.4.1 Teaching Dossiers - Bipartite and Tripartite Positions 4 2.4.2 Metrics for the Assessment of Teaching - Bipartite and Tripartite Positions 5 2.4.3 Levels of Performance for Teaching - Tripartite and Bipartite Positions 6 2.5 Assessment of Scholarship 2.5.1 Research Dossiers - Tripartite Positions 2.5.2 Metrics for the Assessment of Scholarship - Tripartite Positions 2.5.3 Levels of Performance for Scholarship -Tripartite Positions 2.6 Assessment of Service 2.6.1 Service Dossiers - Bipartite and Tripartite Positions 2.6.2 Metrics for the Assessment of Service - Bipartite and Tripartite Positions 2.6.3 Levels of Performance for Service - Bipartite and Tripartite Positions 3.
+Specific Appointment Criteria 3.1 Tripartite Faculty 3.1.1 Appointment as an Assistant Professor 3.1.2 Appointment at Higher Ranks 3.2 Appointment Criteria for Bipartite Faculty 3.2.1 Appointment as an Assistant Teaching Professor 3.2.2 Appointment at Higher Ranks 4.
+Specific Tenure Criteria 4.1 Tripartite Faculty 4.1.1 Pre-Tenure Review when Initially Appointed as an Assistant Professor 4.1.2 Attaining Tenure when Initially Appointed as an Assistant Professor 4.1.3 Attaining Tenure when Initially Appointed at Higher Rank 4.2 Bipartite Faculty 4.2.1 Pre-Tenure Review when Initially Appointed as an Assistant Teaching Professor 4.2.2 Attaining Tenure when Initially Appointed as an Assistant Teaching Professor 4.2.3 Attaining Tenure when Initially Appointed at Higher Rank ວ.
+Specific Promotion Criteria 5.1 Tripartite Positions 5.1.2.
+Promotion to Professor 5.2 Bipartite Positions 5.2.1 Promotion to Associate Teaching Professor 6 Appendices υ.
+6.1 Collective Agreement Articles Relevant to Tenure and Promotion 6.2 References U.Z 1\G G G UUG5 19